DroidLin/android-inter-process-call/Readme.md

 ```

 # TODO List
-- [ ] exception handler for synchronized or suspend functions call.
+- [x] exception handler for synchronized or suspend functions call.
-- [ ] maybe use annotation processor to collect implementation interfaces.
+- [ ] maybe use annotation processor to collect implementation classes.
+- [ ] exception handler for ksp generated implementation for better performance.